 Journal

-A practitioner's perspective on architecture and the built world — the design decisions, market realities, and project knowledge that don't usually get written down.
+A practitioner's perspective on custom builds in the US Virgin Islands and coastal Florida, renovations in Romania, and residential architecture more broadly — the design decisions, market realities, and project knowledge that don't usually get written down.
 Published weekly.

 Contents: